 Importance of Fire Mitigation

 The Douglas County Hazard Mitigation Plan has identified wildfire as the top risk in Castle Pines, and the Colorado State Forest Service has identified Castle Pines within Colorado’s Wildland-Urban Interface.
 These identifications indicate the need for wildfire mitigation in order to reduce the risk of uncontrolled wildland fire hazards and protect the community.
+City Council has identified wildfire mitigation as a Council priority to protect the Castle Pines community.

 Grant Details